 PA Burns Masterplan

-To ensure equity between all users, there will be changes to the on-leash areas once the project is complete, including areas where dogs are prohibited, areas where dogs must be on-lead and fenced areas where dogs can be off-lead, free to enjoy the wide open space.
+To ensure equity between all users, there will be changes to the on-leash areas, including areas where dogs are prohibited, areas where dogs must be on-lead and fenced areas where dogs can be off-lead, free to enjoy the wide open space.
 Be sure to familiarise yourself with the changes below or via the onsite signs.

 1. Realignment of a section of the shared trail - a 350 metre long section of the shared trail is being realigned onto higher ground to build resilience to climate change.

 2. Grade separation of the shared trail and primary dog beach access path - the grade separation aims to minimise conflict between cyclists, pedestrians, dog walkers and other users of the space.

 3. Formalised pedestrian access to the dog beach at three locations

 4. Designated parking are for dog beach users and horse floats - the car parking outside The Pines Scout Camp will be designated for use by dog beach users.

 5. Dog wash down area - an area close to the car park will include dog wash stations, a drink fountain and bins.